 Reinstatements through the Resident License (RL) Application are allowed if license is inactive for over one (1) year and one (1) day after expiration date.

-Viatical settlement brokers must hold an active Maryland Producer License with the Life line of authority.
+Viatical settlement brokers must hold an active Maryland insurance producer License with the Life line of authority.

 Adviser variable applicants must also apply for or actively hold an active Maryland Adviser License with the Life and Health line of authority.
 In addition Surplus Lines applicants are required to hold a $1,000 Adviser Surety bond.